TPPA and Gambling in New Zealand

 How Does TPPA Influence New Zealand Gambling?

 Taking into account new provisions of the TPP agreement, the regulation of the gambling market in New Zealand will under go several changes.
-Parliament will still have the right to change the law to revoke or revise a casino license until 2048, reduce the number of slot machines or gaming tables for which it is guaranteed, or impose more burden some “harm reduction” obligations.
+Parliament will still have the right to change the law to revoke or revise a online casino license until 2048, reduce the number of slot machines or gaming tables for which it is guaranteed, or impose more burden some “harm reduction” obligations.
 But all that is at a price.

 Following the chapters of the recently published agreement, the government will have to pay compensation to the company, although the amount is limited.
 The convention says nothing about a forum for disputes.
 As a rule, breach of contract is considered in the national courts of New Zealand according to the domestic contract law, which was developed with reference to the norms and interests that have evolved although the parties could apply to national arbitration.